LorenzoGardiner/Candy-Distributor-Data-Analyst-Project/README.md

 ## 🎯 Project Objectives

-- Import CSV into PostgreSQL with Python to create tables
+- Create a database and import the candy distributor data with Python
-- Perform data cleaning, transformation, and analysis using SQL
+- Perform data cleaning, data type standardization, joins, and analytical queries using SQL
 - Build interactive dashboards using Power BI for stakeholder insights

 ---